KDE/documentation-docs-kdenlive-org/getting_started/quickstart.rst

 Keyframing was the hardest part of this tutorial.
 If you managed to do it, you will master **Kdenlive** easily!

 .. note:: In this Quick Start section we brushed over the effects very quickly.
-More details about effects and an explanation of each effect is available in the :ref:`Effects and Compositions <effects_and_compositions>` section of this documentation.
+More details about effects and an explanation of each effect is available in the :ref:`Effects and Filters <effects_and_filters>` section of this documentation.

 Music